LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/managing-conversations.md

 ## Taking incoming conversations

-The updated agent workspace uses SLA to prioritize conversations for the agent.
-This means that conversations are automatically ordered by importance for you, so you don’t waste valuable time determining who to help next.
+The updated agent workspace uses SLA to prioritize conversations on your behalf, allowing you to simply respond to the conversation at the top of the list.
+By default, the list will have ongoing, overdue, and idle conversations filtered on.
+You can filter idle and closed conversations out to keep your list concise and stay focused on the most urgent conversations.

 Once you start handling conversations, you should work through the conversation list from top to bottom.
 Once you handle a customer, more customers can come in, and when you finish the conversation you will be taken to the next conversation in the list.

 Conversations that reach your workplace have already undergone detailed analysis and prioritization.
 Based on the configurations selected by you contact center manager, there are two ways to accept incoming conversations into your workspace:

-* **Auto accept**: This means conversations will automatically enter your list without any action on your end, and your My Connections list will automatically update with new conversations.
+* **Auto accept**: This means conversations will automatically enter your list and be sorted without any action on your end, and your conversation list will automatically update when a new conversation is added.
 This is a more popular configuration for call centers.

-* **Advanced mode**: For this option, incoming messages will ‘ring’ in your workspace and you’ll have to manually click to open and move this conversation to your My Connections list.
+* **Advanced mode**: For this option, incoming messages will ‘ring’ in your workspace and you’ll have to manually click to open and move this conversation to your conversation list, sorted by SLA.
 If you do not click to accept an incoming conversation and other agents are available, it will circle and ring to other available agents.

 ![image alt text](img/autoaccept.jpg){:class="newagent"}